jon-lipstate/Vue3-Firebase9-Template/README.md

 ## Contributing

 I'm open to PRs that improve the project's clarity/tidyness, or flesh out the user management system a bit more.

-## TODOs

-- update firestore with username on sign in
--
+Eg editing name,email etc.